Mitigation Overview

 RTBH Mitigation

 Remotely Triggered Black-Hole routing (RTBH) is an extremely powerful technique that network operators can use to protect their network infrastructure and their customers against Distributed Denial of Service (DDoS) attacks.
-By automating the redirection of undesirable traffic at discrete points in a network, RTBH gives operators the ability to mitigate DDoS and to enforce blacklist/bogon routing policy from a centralized station.
+By automating the redirection of undesirable traffic at discrete points in a network, RTBH gives operators the ability to mitigate DDoS and to enforce denylist/bogon routing policy from a centralized station.

 While there are a variety of methods to implement RTBH, including RFC 5634 and source-based RTBH, most network engineers consider destination-based RTBH to be their best first-line defense against DDoS attacks.
 In a traditional, non-automated RTBH setup, a customer might call and say, “Help!
 I think I’m under attack.”
 An operator would then log into a route server and configure the mitigation, which is a /32 host “black hole” route.
 The route is then redistributed via BGP — along with a ‘no-export’ community and a next-hop address — to the routers where the attack traffic is entering the network.
 These routers then route the traffic to a destination that doesn’t exist (the black hole), for example a null interface.